s-chand/s-chand/README.md

 I am a staff software engineer in Berlin, Germany.

 What sort of work I do?
-- 👨‍💻 Backend development (ocassionally frontend).
+- 👨‍💻 Full stack engineering.
 - 🌱 Technical leadership.
 - 🏰 Systems architecture.
 - 🤔 API architecture and design.